miurahr/aqtinstall/docs/cli.rst

 .. describe:: Qt version

     This is a Qt version such as 5.9.7, 5.12.1 etc.
-    Use the :ref:`List Qt Command` to list available versions.
+    Use the :ref:`List-Qt Command` to list available versions.

 .. describe:: spec